What is Tungsten Carbide?

-As Carbide is made up of WC particles and Co, the relativie content and size (and addition alloying elements) provide specific properties to the carbide.
+As Carbide is made up of WC particles and Co, the relative content and size (and addition alloying elements) provide specific properties to the carbide.
 In general:

-- Binder content – it is important to specifiy the Co content.
+- Binder content – it is important to specify the Co content.
 A higher %Co provides toughness but lowers wear resistance.

 Coating of Carbide

 Various coatings are harder thand carbide and can further improve the wear resistance in metalforming applications: These coatings are:

 - TD – at 90 HRC and a pure vanadium carbide it shows improved resistance to galling and the carbide base is very stable during heat treatment.
 Carbide with Co > 10% can be TD coated